The Rockford Files: Blu-ray

 On June 27, 2017, Mill Creek Entertainment released The Rockford Files: The Complete Series on Blu-ray in Region A for the very first time.

 Remakes

 In 2009, NBC, Universal Media Studios and Steve Carell's Carousel Television produced a revival of the show.
 Dermot Mulroney was cast as Rockford, Alan Tudyk cast as Becker, Melissa Sagemiller was cast as Beth Davenport, and Beau Bridges was cast as Rocky.
 A pilot, directed by Michael W. Watkins, was filmed but never broadcast.
 Early audiences indicated that the pilot was not directed well.
 The remake was subsequently scrapped by NBC.

 A feature adaptation was in development at Universal Pictures in 2012, with Vince Vaughn as producer and star.
 After James Garner's death in 2014, the film was indefinitely postponed.

+A pilot was in the works from NBC for the 2026–2027 season.
+In February 2026, it was announced that David Boreanaz had been cast to play Rockford for the reboot, and Michaela McManus was cast as Kate.
+On May 8, 2026, the series was picked up by NBC.